Tib3rius/AutoRecon/README.md

 > A friend told me about AutoRecon, so I gave it a try in the PWK labs.
 AutoRecon launches the common tools we all always use, whether it be nmap or nikto, and also creates a nice subfolder system based on the targets you are attacking.
 The strongest feature of AutoRecon is the speed; on the OSCP exam I left the tool running in the background while I started with another target, and in a matter of minutes I had all of the AutoRecon output waiting for me.
 AutoRecon creates a file full of commands that you should try manually, some of which may require tweaking (for example, hydra bruteforcing commands).
 It's good to have that extra checklist.
 >
 >\- tr3mb0 (rooted 4/5 exam hosts)

+> Being introduced to AutoRecon was a complete game changer for me while taking the OSCP and establishing my penetration testing methodology.
+AutoRecon is a multi-threaded reconnaissance tool that combines and automates popular enumeration tools to do most of the hard work for you.
+You can't get much better than that!
+After running AutoRecon on my OSCP exam hosts, I was given a treasure chest full of information that helped me to start on each host and pass on my first try.
+The best part of the tool is that it automatically launches further enumeration scans based on the initial port scans (e.g. run enum4linux if SMB is detected).
+The only bad part is that I did not use this tool sooner!
+Thanks Tib3rius.
+>
+>\- rufy (rooted 4/5 exam hosts)